-- Toys+Puzzles — These products encourage your dog to engage and manipulate them to get a desired results…normally treats.
+- Toys+Puzzles — These products encourage your dog to engage and manipulate them to get the desired results, normally treats.
 But it also includes plush, rubber, rope and fetch toys, and the regular rotation of these so that your pup continues to engage with them.

 - Environmental — Adding something new to your dog’s environment can peak curiosity and sometimes increase physical activity.
 Build a ramp in the backyard, place a mirror in the living room, go play on a playground, go for a hike in the woods.

-- Social — Interaction with other people and other dogs builds trust and self confidence.
-Whether you are going to the dog park, to the pet store, in car or to a friend’s house, engagement with new environments, new people and new dogs will help keep your pup well socialized.
+- Social — Interaction with other people and other dogs builds trust and self-confidence.
+Whether you are going to the dog park, to the pet store, in the car or to a friend’s house, engagement with new environments, new people and new dogs will help keep your pup well socialized.

 Now how do you work this into your schedule?

 Simple!
 Below are the Enrichment Recipes for the PAW5 Enriched Life Challenge.
 Each of the five days is broken into five distinct times enrichment can be inserted into your daily schedule with recommended activities for each time slot.
 The goal of each day is to include each category of enrichment, provide a variety of activities across each category and make it as easy as possible for you to be successful!
 We want you and your dog to love this Challenge and see the benefits enrichment can bring to your lives!